pantheon-systems/documentation/source/content/website-migration-service.md

   - Switching to Solr from another search platform
   - Any code changes made to the site after the initial migration begins.
 You may add any code changes to a Multidev and merge them in post-launch - or take ownership of the site and move them in before launch

+## Custom Application Service (CAS) Hours

-**You may elect to purchase Custom Application Service (CAS) hours (minimum: 4 hours) for the Pantheon Migration Team to complete additional work, including:**
+You may elect to purchase CAS hours (minimum: 4 hours) for the Pantheon Migration Team to complete additional work, which can include:

 - Creating a Custom Upstream for you
 - Creating cron-related custom modules